Skip to main content

 Following a high influx of asylum seekers from Belarus in 2021, the number of asylum applications in Lithuania increased from 250 in 2020 to 4 259 in 2021.
 In 2021, most asylum seekers were Iraqis (accounting for 58% of all asylum applications).
 In 2022, Belarusian citizens made up 40% of all asylum seekers in the country.

-The recent OECD/EC Indicators of Immigrant Integration 2023: Settling In report provides further breakdowns of the composition of migrant populations and households in Lithuania, including in terms of immigration flows by legal category, concentration in densely populated areas, duration of stay and household composition.
+The OECD/EC Indicators of Immigrant Integration 2023: Settling In report provides further breakdowns of the composition of migrant populations and households in Lithuania, including in terms of immigration flows by legal category, concentration in densely populated areas, duration of stay and household composition.

 Integration strategy